 Trees and trees you can use to create privacy screens and hedges, as well as fine ornamental grasses and perennials to edge walkways, cut a colorful line through the garden, and otherwise outline distinctive spaces.
 These varieties will delight you for years to come,

 Shrubs That Make a Good Fence.
-Forgoing the traditional metal, vinyl, plastic or wood and choosing shrubs for your fence gives your landscape a boost of greenery.
+Forgoing the traditional metal, guys, plastic or wood and choosing shrubs for your fence gives your landscape a boost of greenery.
 When choosing what type of shrub to plant as a living fence, consider the needs of the area.
 For example, if the shrub will grow in shade, plant shade-loving shrubs.

 This summer I have a number of big yard projects to conquer and cross off the list.
 The first of many was the 6 foot privacy fence that will eventually surround my entire back yard.
 I chose to build my fence out of cedar because I love the look and the characteristics it has to withstand the